Taking medicines at home is a common part of cancer treatment. It is important to take the medicine safely and as instructed.

 The best known foods that affect the CYP enzymes are grapefruit and Seville oranges.
 This includes their juice and other products that are mostly made from these for example marmalade.

 Some of the foods that are known to affect CYP enzymes include:

 - grapefruit and grapefruit juice

 - star fruit

-There many different types of drugs that may affect how CYP3A enzymes work including:
+There are many different types of drugs that can affect the CYP enzymes.
+These include:

 - certain antibiotics

 - HIV treatment

 There are many herbal supplements that affect the CYP enzymes.
 Some of the known ones include: